John Fraser Secondary School

 John Fraser Secondary School is a public high school (serving grades 9-12) located on Erin Centre Boulevard, Mississauga, Ontario, Canada.
-John Fraser features 2 gymnasiums, a fully equipped fitness center, an auto shop, as well as 12 portables due to increased enrollment over the years.
+John Fraser features 2 gymnasiums, a fully equipped fitness center, an auto shop, as well as 12 portables due to increased enrolment over the years.
 A newly renovated rubberized track was also constructed on the north-western side opposite to the main building in 2019.
-Sumble Kaukab is the principal as of September 2019.

 Apart from regular day school, John Fraser offers co-op, Advanced Placement (AP), summer school, and night school programs.
 The school facilities are also regularly used by private sports and tutoring organizations during off-school hours.
 As of 2018, it is ranked 14th among high schools in Ontario by the Fraser Institute.

 History

 The school was named after John Fraser who retired as Director of the Peel District School Board in 1988.
 The school was established in 1990.
 In 2002, the school began an expansion which resulted in a new wing being added on to the school to meet the rising population.